kubernetes/enhancements/keps/sig-storage/1432-volume-health-monitor/README.md

   extensible: future CSI spec revisions MAY add values, drivers that adopt a newer spec MAY report them alongside existing ones, and COs MUST tolerate values they do not recognize.
-A CO that does not recognize a reported condition MUST surface it as the `Unknown` status, carrying the driver's `reason` and `message` through unchanged, rather than dropping it or misclassifying it as healthy.
+A CO that does not recognize a reported condition MAY surface it with status `Unknown` for observability purposes, preserving the driver's `reason` and `message`, rather than dropping it or misclassifying it as healthy.
 - Distinguish a volume reported healthy from one whose driver does not report health at all.
 When a driver advertises a volume-health